p4lang/p4c/backends/ubpf/README.md

 The output file (`out.o`) can be injected to the uBPF VM.

+#### Custom C extern functions

+The P4 to uBPF compiler allows to define custom C extern functions and call them from P4 program as P4 action.

+The design of this feature is identical to `p4c-ebpf`.
+See [the P4 to eBPF documentation](../ebpf/README.md#how-to-inject-custom-extern-function-to-the-generated-ebpf-program) to learn how to use this feature.
+Note that the C extern function written for `p4c-ubpf` must be compatible with userspace BPF VM.

 ### Known limitations

 * No support for some P4 constructs (meters, counters, etc.)